London Olympic Stadium Transformation

 As well as improved hospitality offerings, this halo also includes entry turnstiles, which had previously been positioned away from the stadium, preventing public access to the island.
 As a result, the quality of the public realm immediately outside the stadium has been vastly improved, allowing community access to the arena island throughout the year.

-Impact.
-Now sitting within the Queen Elizabeth Olympic Park, the transformed stadium has already hosted packed crowds for the 2015 Rugby World Cup, rock legends AC/DC, the Anniversary Games, and welcomed West Ham United as football tenants in August 2016 The stadium successfully hosted 5 matches of the Rugby World Cup, including the third place play-off between South Africa and Argentina, in autumn 2015.
-It has also hosted packed crowds for rock legends AC/DC, the Anniversary Games, and welcomed West Ham United to their new home ground in August 2016.
+IMPACT.
+Now sitting within the Queen Elizabeth Olympic Park, the transformed stadium has already hosted packed crowds for the 2015 Rugby World Cup, rock legends AC/DC, the Anniversary Games, and welcomed West Ham United as football tenants in August 2016.

-As well as being the National Competition Centre for athletics in the UK, the stadium’s reputation as a truly multipurpose world-class facility will be cemented in 2017 when it hosts both the World Athletics and IPC Athletics Championships, continuing the legacy that began with the London 2012 Olympic & Paralympic Games.
+As well as being the National Competition Centre for athletics in the UK, the stadium’s reputation as a truly multipurpose world-class facility was cemented in 2017 when it hosted both the World Athletics and IPC Athletics Championships, continuing the legacy that began with the London 2012 Olympic & Paralympic Games.